 - Make a priority list with more gusto every day.
 I already do this.
 But now, I’ll be more serious with the additional writing I plan to do.

-- Eat healthy.
+- Eat healthily.
 Which means I’ll shop healthy.
-Which means I’ll make a weekly shopping list instead of socializing at the supermarket
+This means I’ll make a weekly shopping list instead of socializing at the supermarket

 - Plan meals for the week.
 Easier to shop too.

 - Meditate.
 Or at any rate, sit quietly with a blank mind for fifteen minutes every day.
 Lots of other benefits there, too

 I will keep adding to that list.
 The best part is, November will probably change my life in a significant way as far as discipline is concerned, so I’ll certainly benefit in more ways than one.

 What am I planning to write?
 Some friends asked me what my novel is going to be about.
 I thought about it, and realized that I really don’t have a storyline ready.
 Well, I do, but I am not sure I can build on it properly because I have not spent any time on it the last few days.
 So I decided I would be a REBEL and write non-fiction.

 I am considering three options to meet the 50,000 words for NaNoWriMo, which is the word count to meet the challenge successfully.